JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 Last year we introduced [Kartothek](2019-05-28-introducing-kartothek.markdown), a table management python library powered by Dask.
 Our journey continued by adding a gem to our jewel.
 We empowered Kartothek with multi-dataset functionality.
 Kartothek already provides Dataset features, as a user do I really need multiple datasets?
 Hang On!!

+The whole beauty of Cubes does not come from storing multiple datasets, but especially from retrieving the data  (**Querying**)  in a very comfortable way.
+Kartothek views the whole cube as a large, virtual DataFrame.

 Here we present the story of **Cubes (kartothek that supports multiple datasets)**.

-## What is a Cube?
+## What are Cubes?
-A Cube deals with multiple Kartothek datasets.
+Kartothek Cubes deals with multiple Kartothek datasets.

 Let us start with building a cube for **geodata**.
 Similar to Kartothek, we need a [simplekv](https://simplekv.readthedocs.io/)-based store backend along with an abstract cube definition.